reetpriye/split-share/readme.md

 ### Seed Database

-You can use the following commands to seed the database with some sample users, trips and transactions as well as destroy all data
+You can use the following commands to seed the database with some sample users, expenses and transactions as well as destroy all data
 Be careful this operation is destructive.

 ```